mpeterv/argparse/README.md

 #### Error handling

-If the provided command line arguments are not recognized by the parser, it will print an error message and calls `os.exit(1)`.
+If the provided command line arguments are not recognized by the parser, it will print an error message and call `os.exit(1)`.

 ```bash
 $ lua script.lua foo